|Nails and fingers|

 •When your nails are too short, the sensory signals from the nail and the fingertip get mixed.

-Worse, the nail doesn't extend long enough to secure any hold on the folds it passes and, of course, cannot reach the bottom of deep crevasses and pits.
+Worse, the nail doesn't extend long enough to secure any hold on the folds it passes and, of course, cannot reach the bottom of deep crevices and pits.

 •Too long, nails become brittle and loose some rigidity.
 They get curved and crooked.